-The gorgeous Greek island of Santorini and fava go together like the proverbial peas and carrots which is only fitting as this delicious and silky smooth fava dip contains both.
+The gorgeous Greek island of Santorini and fava go together like the proverbial peas and carrots which is only fitting as this delicious and silky smooth Greek fava dip contains both.
 Though the peas are yellow split peas!

 Why you’ll love this simple recipe